In the Land of Grey and Pink: Background and recording

 Most of the album aside from "Nine Feet Underground" was recorded in December at Air Studios in Oxford Street.
-"Glow Girl" had been tried at Decca Studios but was re-recorded with different lyrics as "Golf Girl", which featured flute and trombone parts.
+"Group Girl" had been tried at Decca Studios but was re-recorded with different lyrics as "Golf Girl", which featured flute and trombone parts.
 "Winter Wine" had been recorded in September as a rough instrumental with wordless vocals, but was given a second attempt at Air Studios, by which time it had acquired lyrics about dreams and fairy tales.
 The final version features a folk influenced acoustic guitar introduction and included an improvised organ section in the middle.
 The last track to be recorded was the title track, which featured the sound of Richard Sinclair blowing bubbles.
 The album was mixed at Decca in January 1971.

 During the sessions at Air Studios, the band recorded a rough version of "Aristocracy", but it was shelved and re-recorded the following year for the next album, Waterloo Lily.
 The title was suggested by Richard Sinclair; the "land of grey and pink" refers to the band's home county of Kent.
 He came up with the phrase after looking at the sky at sunset during rehearsals at Graveney early in the band's career.